thunderheadone/one-sdk-ios/README.md

 *Note:*
 - This will return the `tid` assigned to the current user as a `NSString`.
-- Retrieving the current `tid` can be useful if you want to monitor the current user in ONE or if you need to pass the identity of the current user to another system which sends data to ONE.
+- Retrieving the current `tid` can be useful if you want to monitor the current user in Thunderhead ONE or Salesforce Interaction Studio or if you need to pass the identity of the current user to another system which sends data to Thunderhead ONE or Salesforce Interaction Studio.

 ### Access Debug Information

-The ONE SDK for iOS provides 4 distinct debugging levels, that can be enabled in the `didFinishLaunchingWithOptions` method of your project's AppDelegate, as shown below:
+The Thunderhead SDK for iOS provides 4 distinct debugging levels, that can be enabled in the `didFinishLaunchingWithOptions` method of your project's AppDelegate, as shown below:

 1. `kOneLogLevelNone` - if set, no messages will be displayed in the console.

 	Swift:
 	```swift
 	One.setLogLevel(.None)